C. W. W. Kannangara: Summary

 C.W.W.
 Kannangara, known as the father of free education in Sri Lanka, played a pivotal role in transforming the country's education system.
 Born in 1894 in a small village in Ambalangoda, he faced numerous challenges in his early life, which fueled his determination to ensure that others would not suffer the same educational disadvantages.
 A brilliant student himself, Kannangara excelled in his studies and later became a dedicated educator and politician, committed to the cause of education.

 Kannangara introduced the Free Education Bill in 1944, a groundbreaking initiative that aimed to provide accessible education to all children regardless of their socio-economic background.
 This bill was a radical departure from the existing system, which largely favored the wealthy and urban populations.
 His visionary reforms included establishing central schools, which offered quality education to rural areas, and providing scholarships to talented students, thereby promoting educational equity and opportunity.
 These central schools were strategically placed to serve the educational needs of rural children who otherwise had limited access to quality education.

 In addition to these significant measures, Kannangara also advocated for a curriculum that was relevant and comprehensive, ensuring that students received a well-rounded education.
 He believed that education should not only be about academic learning but also about character building and equipping students with the skills needed for life.

 C.W.W.
-Kannangara's efforts have left an enduring impact on Sri Lanka, making education a cornerstone of the nation's development.
-His legacy is seen in the countless children who have been able to pursue their dreams and contribute to society because of the opportunities created by his reforms.
-Today, Kannangara is celebrated as a national hero whose work has ensured that education became a right for every child, profoundly shaping the future of the nation.
+Kannangara's efforts have left an impact on Sri Lanka.